 Their technology proved that it could find and track, in real-time, multiple types of circulating tumor cells (CTCs) in a single test.

 The method involves coating gold nanoparticles with different types of proteins or anti-bodies that detect CTCs by analyzing them under laser light.

-The image below, from the study, shows how the proteins lit up the different types of circulating tumor cells after the laser light was directed toward the gold nanoparticles.
+The image below, from the study, shows how the proteins lit up the different types of cancer cells after the laser light was directed toward the gold nanoparticles.

 In using this new system, if a physician sees that there are less circulating tumor cells in the test, then they would know that their patient's treatment is working.

-However, if the test showed that there were more circulating tumor cells (CTCs), then they'd know that their patient's treatment needs to be re-evaluated.
+However, if the test showed that there were more circulating tumor cells, they'd need to re-evaluate that the patient's treatment.

 "The gold nanoparticle technology is easy to use and extremely sensitive to CTC diversity – it can detect multiple types simultaneously down to as few as 10 CTCs in a 1 millilitre blood sample – and we saw dramatic changes during treatment for all patients studied." - Professor Matt Trau - AIBN